Skip to main content

 vcpusuint32Total number of CPUs.

-mem-params JSON Object
+The mem-params Object

 Memory metrics taken from /proc/meminfo.